Kumachar/BIOSTAT625HW3B/README.md

 X <- mtcars[, c("hp", "wt")]
 y <- mtcars$mpg

-#Construct a Multiple Linear Regression model to predict Miles per gallon based on horse power and weight of a car with an intercept
+#Construct a Multiple Linear Regression model to predict Miles per gallon based on horse power and weight of a car with an intercept.
+The coefficients and
+#fitted values are included in the model object you can check them easily using $ sign.
 model <- linear_model(X, y, intercept = TRUE)

 #You can also activate rcpp function to get the same result